Self-Hosting Guide

 8. Updating

-To update your Fluxer server to the latest version:
+To update your Fluxer server to the latest stable version:

 cd /opt/fluxer